 But sometimes it’s nice to not have chocolate too.

-In my effort to make a grown-up banana nut muffin that still tasted like a YUMMY banana nut muffin, I started with a great basic recipe and made some changes, mostly following the rule of halves:
+In my effort to make a grown-up better banana muffin recipe that still tasted YUMMY, I started with a great basic muffin recipe and made some changes, mostly following the rule of halves:

-- Flour: Half of the all-purpose flour is swapped for whole wheat flour.
-More whole grain means more fiber which is good all of the time, but especially in a season of indulging.
+- Flour: Half of the all purpose flour is swapped for whole wheat flour.
+More whole grain means more fiber, which keeps you feeling full longer so you’re not reaching for a snack an hour after breakfast.

 - Butter: Half of the butter is replaced with some yogurt (here’s how to make homemade yogurt).
-Like chocolate, I have nothing against butter, but I’m adding butter in with the crumb topping, so it would be wise for my waistline to take some out of the batter.
+Like chocolate, I have nothing against butter, but I’m already adding butter in with the crumb topping, so there’s still plenty of buttery goodness in these muffins.

-- Sugar: Not half, but ALL of the processed sugar is being replaced with honey and maple syrup.
-It’s my goal to eat less processed sugar this year, and my 50/50 substitution trick works in almost any baking recipe.
-In our banana nut muffins though, we’re cutting the amount nearly in half too.
+- Sugar: Not half, but ALL the processed sugar is being replaced with honey and maple syrup.
+It’s my goal to eat less processed sugar (including light brown sugar), and my 50/50 honey and maple syrup substitution trick works in almost any baking recipe.
+In these banana nut muffins though, we’re cutting the amount nearly in half too.

 Afraid I halved the flavor too?
 Oh no my friends, because there are two magical words still left to discuss: crumb topping.

-When you were a kid, did you ever pick the crumb topping off of a coffee cake?
-Guilty as charged here and I won’t even pretend I didn’t do it.
-I got no shame – crumb topping is the best!
+When you were a kid, did you ever pick the crumb topping off a coffee cake?
+I sure did!
+The crumb topping is the best!

-The reason why crumb topping rocks so much is because it’s the trifecta of baking: flour + butter + sugar.
-Everything taste better with flour, butter and sugar!
+Crumb topping rocks so much because it’s the trifecta of baking: flour + butter + sugar.

-In the case of our banana nut muffins, you simply combine them in a bowl, crumble them on top of the nuts and muffin batter and let the oven do its magic.
+For this banana muffin nut topping, you simply combine the ingredients in a bowl, crumble them on top of the nuts and muffin batter, and let the oven do its magic.

 When the timer goes off, you have a perfectly moist banana nut muffin with a delicious balance of pureed banana and chunks of banana in every muffin.
 Meaning unlike most banana nut muffins, YOU CAN ACTUALLY TASTE THE BANANA.

-You have nuts (hopefully pecans) that are slightly warm, slightly toasted and slightly crunchy that are a spot on match for the muffin underneath them.
+You have nuts (hopefully pecans) that are slightly warm, slightly toasted, and slightly crunchy – a perfect match for the muffin underneath them.

 And then you have the crumb topping, tying all of the above into a neat little package ready for you to consume.